Loan repayment insurance terms

 - provide LHV with correct and complete information on the circumstances of the loss event;

-- take into account the fact that LHV may request documents and explanations from the insured person, both orally and in writing, in order to establish the circumstances of the claim;
+- take into account the fact that LHV may request documents and explanations, both orally and in writing, in order to establish the circumstances of the loss event.

-- make every effort to prevent an insured event and reduce potential damage and avoid the possible increase of the insured risk;
+- make every effort to prevent an insured event and reduce potential loss or damage and avoid the possible increase of the insured risk;

-- inform LHV of the termination of the registration as unemployed, the end of the period of incapacity for work and the commencement of work;
+- inform LHV of the termination of their registration as unemployed, the end of the period of incapacity for work, and the commencement of work;

-- return the insurance benefit paid to him or her to LHV if, after indemnification of the damage, circumstances precluding indemnification by LHV become apparent or if the damage is compensated by a third party;
+- return the insurance indemnity paid to them to LHV if, after indemnification of the damage, circumstances precluding indemnification by LHV become apparent;

-- enable LHV to investigate the circumstances of the insured event in order to identify the amount of the loss and the persons responsible for the loss and, if necessary, to involve experts to determine the circumstances of the insured event.
+- enable LHV to investigate the circumstances of the insured event in order to identify the amount and circumstances of the loss or damage and, if necessary, to involve experts to determine the circumstances of the insured event.

 Obligations of LHV

-- start handling the insured event immediately after receiving the notice of loss, and determine the amount of indemnifiable loss;
+- start handling the loss event immediately after receiving the notice of loss, and determine the amount of indemnifiable loss;

 - after receiving the notice of loss, inform the insured person of which documents must be submitted to LHV in order to determine the cause and amount of the loss;

-- compensate the damage caused due to the insured event or pay the agreed amount of money or the insurance benefit in one or more parts, or perform the insurance contract in any other agreed manner.
-LHV must pay out the insurance benefit within ten working days of receiving all the necessary documents and establishing the basis for payment.
-If LHV delays the performance of a financial obligation, it is required to pay default interest at the rate provided in the Law of Obligations Act;
+- compensate the loss or damage caused by the insured event or pay the agreed monetary sum or insurance indemnity in a lump sum or in instalments or otherwise fulfil the insurance contract as agreed.
+If LHV delays in the performance of a financial obligation, it is required to pay default interest at the rate provided in the Law of Obligations Act ;

-- refuse to pay the insurance benefit if the payee is subject to a corresponding restrictive international financial sanction established on the basis of UN resolutions or the relevant legislation of the European Union or the Republic of Estonia.
+- refuse to pay the insurance indemnity if the payee is subject to a respective international financial sanction imposed by the Government of the Republic, the United Nations, the European Union, the United Kingdom or the United States of America.

-LHV has the right to refuse to compensate or reduce the insurance benefit if:
+LHV has the right to refuse compensation or reduce the insurance indemnity if:

-- it is an event, as a result of which the damage caused is not compensated on the basis of the terms and conditions;
+- it is an event, as a result of which the loss or damage caused is not compensated on the basis of the Terms and Conditions;

-- the insured person has intentionally provided LHV with false or misleading information or has failed to provide important information concerning material facts of the insurance contract or the loss event;
+- the insured person or the policyholder has intentionally provided LHV with false or misleading information or has failed to provide important information concerning material facts of the insurance contract or the loss event;

 - in the event of an insured event, the insured person fails to comply with LHV’s written orders, refuses to cooperate or avoids cooperating;

-- the insured person causes an increase in damage or an extension of the period of compensation for damage after the occurrence of the insured event, for example, ignores the treatment plan prescribed by the doctor or does not seek new employment;
+- the insured person causes an increase in loss or damage or an extension of the period of compensation for loss or damage after the occurrence of the insured event, for example, ignores the treatment plan prescribed by their doctor or does not seek new employment;

 - the insured person has failed to comply with any of the obligations provided for in these Terms and Conditions and there is a causal link to the occurrence of damage;